Coast guard: Georgia

 The Georgian Coast Guard is the maritime arm of the Georgian Border Police, within the Ministry for Internal Affairs.
 It is responsible for the maritime protection of the entire 310 km coastline of Georgia, as well as the Georgian territorial waters.
 The primary missions of the service are administration of the territorial waters, marine pollution protection, maritime law enforcement, search and rescue, port security and maritime defense.
 The former Georgian Navy was absorbed into the Coast Guard in 2009.

 The headquarters and a principal Coast Guard base are located at the Black Sea port of Poti.
 A second smaller base is in Batumi, Adjaria.
 Besides the Poti-based force, the Coast Guard also includes a special counter-terrorist Detachment.
 Maritime surveillance radar stations are maintained at Anaklia, Poti, Supsa, Chakvi, and Gonio, providing coverage of all territorial seas.

 Germany

 The German Federal Coast Guard, known as the Küstenwache, is both a civilian service and a law enforcement organisation, staffed with both police officers and certain civilians from the various German federal agencies associated with maritime administration with responsibility for the coordination of all law enforcement activities within its jurisdiction in the Federal Republic of Germany.

 Greece

-The Hellenic Coast Guard (Λιμενικό Σώμα-Ελληνική Ακτοφυλακή) is the national coast guard of the Republic of Greece.
+The Hellenic Coast Guard (Λιμενικό Σώμα-Ελληνική Ακτοφυλακή) is the national coast guard of the Hellenic Republic.
 It is a paramilitary organization that can support the Hellenic Navy in wartime, but resides under separate civilian control in times of peace.
 It was founded in 1919 by an Act of Parliament and the legal framework for its function was reformed in 1927.